 If a sign-in page does not automatically pop up in a new tab, click here

-After you’ve inherited a house with a mortgage, you’ll need to figure out what your next steps are.
-Let’s take a look at the considerations you should make when planning what to do next.
+Let’s take a look at what you should consider when you’re planning what to do next.

 Hopefully, the homeowner kept a file of their mortgage documents.
 At the very least, try to find a document saying who services the mortgage.
 You, or your family attorney, will need to call the servicer to notify them of the death.
 Chances are they’ll want a copy of the death certificate before you can move forward.
 After verifying the death and updating documents, the servicer will then be able to tell you how much is left on the mortgage and how much the monthly mortgage payment is.
 At this point, you’ll have the information you need to decide how to deal with the remainder of the mortgage.

 You’ll also want to ask if the borrower had mortgage protection insurance on their home.
 If they did, this could help simplify the complicated process of dealing with a mortgage after their death.
 If they passed before their mortgage was paid off, the insurance company will cut a check to pay the remainder of the mortgage, and the home will be paid off.

 Find out which loan option is right for you.

 Take the time to review the terms of the mortgage note carefully while making sure mortgage payments are made uninterrupted.

 Figure out if the mortgage on the property you’ve inherited is a primary mortgage or a reverse mortgage.
 With a reverse mortgage, the amount of equity advanced to the original homeowner becomes due upon their death.
 However, you can refinance the mortgage loan to pay off the balance due.